 According to IFRS 16, a contract is a lease contract or includes lease if it grants the right to manage the use of identified assets for a certain period of time in exchange for remuneration.
-The new model requires that, under such contracts, the lessee would recognize the right to use assets and lease liabilities.
-The right to use assets is depreciated, while liability accrues interest.
+The new model requires that, under such contracts, the lessee would recognise the right-of-use assets and lease liabilities.
+The right-of-use asset is depreciated, while liability accrues interest.
 Thus, in the case of most lease transactions, there will be upfront costs, even when the lessee pays constant annual lease fees.